 Countries with less-developed healthcare facilities are at perpetual risk of NCDs.
 Thus, the need to achieve adequate health facilities becomes essential.

 Depending on the disease, we can treat NCDs by conservative method or with surgery.

 Key Differences Between Communicable and Non-Communicable Disease

-- An example of Communicable disease are Diarrhea, dysentery, flu, rabies, malaria, tuberculosis, cold, fever, cough, vomiting; Hypertension, cancer, diabetes, cardiovascular disease, stroke, muscles pain are the examples of Non-communicable disease.
+- Examples of Communicable diseases are Diarrhea, flu, rabies, malaria, TB, cold, fever, vomiting.
+Hypertension, cancer, diabetes, cardiovascular disease, stroke, muscles pain are examples of Non-communicable diseases.

 - Causative agents are bacteria, viruses and parasites in Communicable diseases.
 On the other side, there are no such causative agents for NCDs.

 - Maintaining hygiene, avoiding contact with infected persons are some preventive measures for communicable diseases.
 Whereas taking proper diet, doing physical workout etc. can prevent NCDs.

 We can classify the diseases as communicable and non-communicable diseases based on their contagiousness.
 Communicable ones get transmitted in a direct or indirect manner.
 While NCDs are the ones that are not transmitted from one person to another.

 Both of them impose an equal burden on the health of individuals worldwide.
 Also, these diseases can impact the social well being and the economic state of the country.
 Thus, it becomes important to prevent them irrespective of their nature.